 Too Big to Fail Myth

 This always makes me think about the “too big to fail” class of businesses.
-Our government gets convinced that a business is so vital to the economy that they should give free money to millionaires and billionaires.
+Our government gets convinced that a business is so vital to the economy that it should give free money to millionaires and billionaires.
 This type of business is a myth with good lobbying.
-A big business may employe 3,000 people but 3,000 small businesses (like yours) may employ 300,000 people.
+A big business may employ 3,000 people but 3,000 small businesses (like yours) may employ 300,000 people.
 Even though your business is more vital to the economy you will not get as much government support so you need to get creative.

 After you have stabilized your business structure or strategy now you need to investigate all the common government legislations that your employees may be concerned about.
 You should be reviewing legislation every year.

 Wage is always the first thing employees are concerned about.
 This is important because if you pay low wages you risk losing hard workers.
 People need to make a good wage.
 I had a manager that always factored in if the worker had a spouse so he assumed he could pay that person less.
 You need to make sure you are paying a fair market rate regardless of what the legislated minimum wage is.
 Do a search for “wages for XXX” and you will get websites like Payscale.com, Indeed.com, and Glassdoor.com offering you information on wages.